jjerome00/trolley-line/README.md

 WHEN trolley breaks the ir beam on that side of track
 THEN the trolley will stop

+WHEN trolley moves for 25 seconds
+THEN the trolley will stop
+(in case of ir beam failure)

 WHEN the user presses the button (again)
 THEN the trolley will travel towards the other side of track
 (repeat)